-Writing Center tutors help writers with any piece of writing in any stage of the writing process, but they do not write or edit or proofread papers.
-To do so would violate the Academic Honor Code.
+Writing Center tutors help writers with any piece of writing in any stage of the writing process.
+Specifically, they can help with:

-- Brainstorming: Tutors can help students formulate a thesis, gather ideas, outline paragraphs.
-They will also sit and talk to students who need to organize their thoughts about a given assignment.
+Brainstorming: for anything from finding a thesis to gathering ideas to outlining paragraphs, we are available to simply sit and talk to students who need to organize their thoughts about a given assignment.

-- Organization: They will look at outlines and notes to help determine a way to organize thoughts about a given assignment.
+Organization: we can look at outlines and notes and help determine a way to coherently organize a given assignment.

-- Revision and Rewriting: Tutors can help make sense of a professor’s suggestions and problems and offer suggestions on how to improve the paper.
+Revision and Rewriting: for that paper that did not do as well as anticipated, we can help make sense of a professor’s comments and problems, and offer suggestions on how to improve the paper.

-- Proofreading: They help teach writers to learn to identify mechanical and format errors in their work.
+Proofreading: while we are not merely a proofreading service, we do teach writers to learn to identify mechanical and format errors in their work.

-- Fiction writing: Tutors can help with plot, form, dialogue, structure, or just read it over and respond as in a workshop class.
+Fiction writing: many of us are fiction and poetry writers ourselves, and it’s always interesting to see what other people are putting together.
+We can help with plot, form, dialogue, structure, or just read it over and respond like a workshop class would.

-The Writing Center office is in the first floor of Froelicher Lobby.
+The Writing Center is located on the fourth floor of the Athenaeum, overlooking the Hyman Forum.

-For more information or to schedule an appointment, visit the Writing Center website.
+For more information about the Writing Center, visit our website.